crosky1291/node-chat-app/readme.md

 To use to app open 2 or more browser tabs to simulate users

 #App features
+1. App has emoji support.
+2. Users can share their gps locations.
+3. App displays active chat rooms.
+4. CSS responsive layout.
-1. Each room can only have 1 user with the same name
+5. Each room can only have 1 user with the same name.
+6. User messages cannot go across to other rooms.
-2. Duplicated room names cannot be made example:(same room name diferent capitalization);
+7. Duplicated room names cannot be made example:(same room name diferent capitalization);
-3. User messages cannot go across to other rooms.
-5. App displays active chat rooms.
-6. CSS responsive layout
-7. Current user messages display to the right of the screen, while Admin and other-user messages are displayed to the left.
+8. Current user messages display to the right of the screen, while Admin and other-user messages are displayed to the left.
-8. Users can share their gps locations.